MEMozki/ClashCore/README.md

 # Clash Core 6.253

-Core Clash of Clans for v6.253 in Java
+Working core of Clash Of Clans server on version v6.253 for java

 ![Screenshot](ScreenShot.jpeg)